R\'{e}nyi Divergence Deep Mutual Learning: Deep Mutual Learning

-Imagine that there are a cohort of students learning a task together.
-It consists of a base loss and a divergence loss for every single student.
-Specifically, the DML loss $\obj^k_{dml}$ for student $k$ is defined by
+Imagine that there is a cohort of students learning a task together.
+The individual DML loss of each student $k$ is denoted by $\obj_k$.
+Specifically, $\obj_k \coloneqq \obj_k^{base} + \obj_k^{div}$ where $\obj^{base}_k$ is the loss of the base model for the input data and ground truth, while $\obj^{div}_k$ is the divergence loss from this student to others.

-where $\obj_{base}^k$ is the loss objective of the input data and the ground truth, and $\obj_{div}^k$ is the divergence loss from this student to others.
-In general, the base loss is selected depending on the task and the data, e.g., a cross entropy for classification.
-For example, in a multiclass classification task containing $M$ classes, the base loss is
+In general, the base loss $\obj^{base}_k$ is selected depending on the task and the data.
+The base mode loss $\obj_k^{base}$ considers an additive ``negative log likelihood'' alongside the observation $\m{y}$.
+For instance, in a multiclass classification task containing $M$ classes, the base loss is identical to the cross entropy loss, i.e.,

-where $p_{n m}^{(k)}$ denotes the probability of the $n$th datum belonging to class $m$ with regard to model $k$\footnote{We use ``$(k)$'' instead of ``$k$'' in the superscript for the index of model when there is confusion between exponent and itself}.